Kalitone/Kalitone/README.md

 - 👋 Hi, I’m @Kalitone
-- 👀 I’m interested in Programmer by Day, Photography Connoisseur by Night
+- 👀 Dev by Day, Photography Connoisseur by Night
 - 💞️ Happy to Collab on Projects w/motion :)